grafana/grafana/docs/sources/installation/index.md

 # Installation
 Grafana is easily installed via a Debian/Ubuntu package (.deb), via Redhat/Centos package (.rpm) or manually via a tar that contains all required files and binaries.
-If there is not a package or binary for you specific platform you might be able to build one your self, read [build from source](../project/building_from_source) instructions for more information.
+If you can't find a package or binary for your platform you might be able to build one your self, read [build from source](../project/building_from_source) instructions for more information.

-## From Ubuntu & Debian package
+## Ubuntu & Debian
 Start by [downloading](http://grafana.org/download/builds) the latest `.deb` package.

 To install the package: